benob/rs97_hydracastle/README.md

 # Hydra Castle Labyrinth

+RS-97 port:

+In order for music to work, you need to convert the midi files to ogg vorbis.
+Install fluidsynth and a .sf2 sound font, and render the files with ./convert-audio.sh (edit it to set the correct sound bank).

+# Original README follows

 ![HCL build status](https://api.travis-ci.org/ptitSeb/hydracastlelabyrinth.png "HCL build status")

 This version of Hydra Castle Labyrinth is based on the 3DS port (see below for original notice)